ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

-Equation \eqref{diff_eigen} looks very much like equation \eqref{matrix}, but with one important difference: the matrix $\mathbf{A}$ has been replaced with the scalar eigenvalues.
+Equation \eqref{diff_eigen} looks very much like equation \eqref{matrix}, but with one important difference:
-This change turns the system of coupled differential equations into a set of uncoupled differential equations.

-## A hunt for eigenvalues
+It is now a scalar equation for the time evolution of $a_k$.
+In fact, it is an ordinary differential equation which is among the first that students learn to solve: that solution is an exponential:

 \begin{equation}
 a_k(t) = a_k(0) e^{\lambda_k t}
 \label{integrated}
 \end{equation}

+## A hunt for eigenvalues

 Equation \eqref{integrated} gives us the solution for the time evolution of the perturbations of $\mathbf{A}$.
-Remember, our pertubation to the equilibrium solution can be written in terms of the eigenvectors, and we are interested in whether the perturbation grows in time or shrinks in time.
+Remember, our perturbation to the equilibrium solution can be written in terms of the eigenvectors, and we are interested in whether the perturbation grows in time or shrinks in time.
 The answer to that question all comes down to the values for the eigenvalues $\lambda_k$.